haeren/adoken/README.md

 conda update --all
 ```
 - Install CUDA Toolkit
-- Download cuDNN and extract the archieve to C drive like this:
+- Download cuDNN and extract the archive to C drive like this:
 ```
 C:\cudnn-10.0-windows10-x64-v7.5.0.56
 ```
-- Edit environment variables: Select "Path" in user variables and click "Edit".
-Add "YOUR_CUDNN_PATH/cuda/bin" after clicking "New".
+- Edit environment variables: Select "Path" under the user variables and click "Edit".
+Add "YOUR_CUDNN_PATH\cuda\bin" after clicking "New".
 The path should look like this:
 ```
 C:\cudnn-10.0-windows10-x64-v7.5.0.56\cuda\bin
 ```